JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 There is a ` NoSuchMethodError` because the signature of the `fib()` function changed after compilation.

 If you recompile `client.kt`, it will work again because it will be aware of the new signature.
-In this example, binary compatibility was broken while preserving source compatibility.
+In this example, **binary compatibility was broken while preserving source compatibility**.

 ##### Learn more about what happened with the help of decompilation {initial-collapse-state="collapsed"}